 Please remember all wins at First places won at any level of competition in an event count toward advancement in that event.
 In advancing from one level to the next (beginner to intermediate, etc.) the USTA DOES recognize other twirling association wins in that respective event.
 The only exception is in the strut event, where the USTA DOES NOT recognize any other twirling association wins in the strut event.

-- Please limit activity at the announcers table.
+7) Please limit activity at the announcers table.
 If a Coach, Parent or Judge needs to discuss a matter with the Competition Director, please keep it brief or wait till the end of the competition.

-- Compulsories: Will continue to remain a part of the set system with assigned lanes, and set numbers, or may occur during Foundation events in a separate lane or room.
+10) Compulsories: Will continue to remain a part of the set system with assigned lanes, and set numbers, or may occur during Foundation events in a separate lane or room.

-- Team awards: Team Awards will be announced right after Minute to Spin.
+11) Team awards: Team Awards will be announced right after Minute to Spin.
 The announcement will allow the teams who place within their category to receive recognition.

-- We will continue a couple of non-sanctioned events.
+12) We will continue a couple of non-sanctioned events.
 We will continue the Flag & Rifle event and we are excited to announce that we will continue to include the High School/Collegiate show routine.
 This routine will be done to your fight song, band music or your own music and is intended to be either a half-time or field show routine.
 This event will occur during the freestyle event ($25) and the judges will provide critique similar to the freestyle events.
 CBC is very supportive of our athletes performing for their school and excited to see these fun and peppy routines.

 Again this season, programs will be provided on the CBC website.
 We will be emailing a DRAFT program on Monday before the competition to all competition attendees, coaches, and judges for review.
 Any changes should be reported immediately to the Competition Director and the FINAL program will be posted on the CBC website Wednesday before the competition.
-Please print out if you would like a hard-copy as programs will not be provided at the competition.

 Please ensure that the parent’s email address is on the entry form (instead of the athlete) as we use the entry email address to send periodic information and updates.
 We will also be sending the DRAFT program to the address on the entry form.